nickbarrett645/thm-blog/src/blogs/day-17.md

 >
 >`Nmap done: 1 IP address (1 host up) scanned in 5.50 seconds`

-I verified that I could connect to to mysql using the client:
+I verified that I could connect to MySQL using the client:
 >`mysql -h <ip> -u root -p`

-Then I moved into metasploit:
+Then I moved into Metasploit:
 >`msfconsle`
 >
 >`search mysql_sql`